rami-vemula-tw/dotnetcore-service-starter/Payment/Documentation/external-configuration.md

 - Build a cascading configuration to ensure proper overriding of default values.
     - Cascading configuration helps in supporting multiple development topologies like containerization, local debugging etc.
 - Make sure proper conventions are followed while creating and resolving configuration.
-- Store non-secure and immutable configuration in configuration files like appsettings.json.
+- Store non-secure and immutable configuration in configuration files like `appsettings.json`.
+- Environment specific configuration like ASP.NET Core specific variables should be configured in `.env` file.
-- Always store confidential secrets, certificates and passwords in secure vault like Hashicorp vault.
+- Always store confidential secrets, certificates and passwords in secure `Vault` like Hashicorp vault.
-- Use centralized configuration server to store non-secure and environment specific configuration information like Spring Cloud Configuration.
+- Use centralized configuration server to store non-secure and environment specific configuration information like `Spring Cloud Configuration`.
     - Centralized configuration is very helpful in distributed application scenarios where changes to the configuration can be propagated without application downtime.
 - Always prefer Managed service providers like different cloud vendors to provide and support configuration infrastructure.
     - Manager services are reliable and resilient.